labex-labs/open-source-labs/rust/rust-book/lab-ch02-00-guessing-game-tutorial/step2.md

 # Setting Up a New Project

-To set up a new project, go to the `projects` directory that you created in Chapter 1 and make a new project using Cargo, like so:
+To set up a new project, go to the `project` directory that you created in Chapter 1 and make a new project using Cargo, like so:

 ```bash